kongware/scriptum/README.md

 Number
 ```

 `comp` is a polymorphic type, that is it treats every value uniformly no matter of what type it is.
-What makes this technique so intriguing is that the passed arguments themselves can be polymorphic.
-Here is a contrived example to demonstrate the concept:
+This technique is not limited to specific types, that is the provided function can be polymorphic as well.
+Here is a somewhat contrived example:

 ```javascript
 const comp = fun(